 Surely this must have occurred to Aristarchus.
 Or are we supposed to believe that Aristarchus calculated the sizes of heavenly bodies just for kicks in one treatise and did not see any connection with the heliocentrism he advanced in another treatise even though the obvious connection was right under his nose?
 What is the probability that he suffered from such schizophrenia?
 Virtually zero, in my opinion.

 In fact there are certain aspects Aristarchus’s treatise on sizes and distances that make much more sense when you read it this way.
 On its own it is a weird treatise.
 On the one hand it calculates the sizes and distances of the sun, moon, and earth in a mathematically sophisticated manner.
-Very detailed, technical stuff, including the completely pointless complication that the sun does not quite illuminate half the moon but only maybe 49.9% of its surface or something like that.
+Very detailed, technical stuff, including the completely pointless complication that the sun does not quite illuminate half the moon but only maybe 49.9% of its surface or something like that [correction: this should be ever so slightly more than 50%, not less, since the sun is larger than the moon].
 This is “pure mathematical pedantry,” as Neugebauer calls it.
 It makes the geometrical calculations ten times more intricate while having only the most minuscule and completely insignificant impact on the final results.